walnuthq/madara-docs/docs/concepts/data_availability.md

 Most traditional blockchains store their data on-chain.
 A notable example is Ethereum.

+#### Trust assumptions

+This option introduces no extra trust assumptions: the users do not need to trust any external parties.

 ### Option 2: Store data elsewhere

 The data can be stored in other locations.
 This location can be either a specialized DA layer or some generic file storage.